-wogma rating: Watch when on TV/online (?) - This film would do better as a family watch at home.
+wogma rating: Add to “To Watch” list, watch some day (?) - This film would do better as a family watch at home.

 A family film that would best be enjoyed as a home-viewing, Molly Aunty Rocks, directed by Ranjith Sankar, is an easy watch because of some fine performances by Revathy and Prithviraj, as well as the supporting cast.
 The film makes you smile, but not enough to justify a theatre watch.Read more

 Continuing the rather puzzling trend of Malayalam films bearing English titles, Ranjith Sankar’s latest film, Molly Aunty Rocks, is a simplistic, occasionally enjoyable film whose primary USP is a set of decent, smile-inducing performances.

 Revathy plays Molly, popularly known as Molly Aunty, an NRI who has been living in Kerala for the last two years, with her husband and children still in the US.
 She’s upright, law-abiding and slightly comical; a bank employee who is progressive in thought and is used to the manner in which things are done ‘by the book’ in the US.
 Thus, she often gets into tiffs with people who, like all of us here in India, aren’t too worried about doing things the ‘right way’.